coda/packs-sdk/docs/reference/sdk/interfaces/ObjectArrayFormulaDef.md

 Inputs to declaratively define a formula that returns a list of objects.
-That is, a formula that doesn't require code, which like an [EmptyFormulaDef](EmptyFormulaDef.md) uses a {@link RequestHandlerTemplate} to describe the request to be made, but also includes a {@link ResponseHandlerTemplate} to describe the schema of the returned objects.
+That is, a formula that doesn't require code, which like an [EmptyFormulaDef](EmptyFormulaDef.md) uses a [RequestHandlerTemplate](RequestHandlerTemplate.md) to describe the request to be made, but also includes a [ResponseHandlerTemplate](ResponseHandlerTemplate.md) to describe the schema of the returned objects.
 These take the place of implementing a JavaScript `execute` function.

 This type is generally not used directly, but describes the inputs to [makeTranslateObjectFormula](../functions/makeTranslateObjectFormula.md).